sungsoo/sungsoo.github.io/_posts/2014-03-28-Implementing-graph-based-applications.md

 One of the primary considerations when developing a graph-based application is the choice of an implementation strategy and the frameworks and tools that will support it.

-On some platforms, Object Graph Mapping (OGM) frameworks are available, such as Spring Data Neo4j (SDN).
+On some platforms, **Object Graph Mapping** (OGM) frameworks are available, such as Spring Data Neo4j (SDN).
 In a nutshell, OMG frameworks provide a simple and consistent means of mapping between graph resources and application objects within a programming model that is familiar to most developers.
 Given these benefits, a fair question to ask is whether we should routinely pick up an OGM framework every time we implement an application backed by a graph database.
 The answer is, as usual, it depends.
 The most important factor that should guide this choice is the nature of the domain and the available data.
 Broadly speaking, applications can be domain-centric or data-centric.
-For more background about this concept please refer to the previous part: Designing Graph-Based applications.
+For more background about this concept please refer to the previous part: []Designing Graph-Based applications](http://www.terminalstate.net/2013/08/designing-graph-based-applications.html).

 If the application is domain-centric, it is sensible to consider using an OGM framework.
 In domain centric-applications, the domain and the data that compose it are clearly defined and are under the control of the application.
 Therefore we are able to predict the quality and the structure of the data that the application is going to manipulate, and to design upfront the basis of a stable object domain model that is able to graceful evolve when new requirements arise.